Short Term Loan Finder™ – Compare short term loans options

 - To bridge an income gap when you are waiting on payment

-Questions you might have had about short term loans
+Frequently asked questions about short term loans

 How long is a short term loan really for?